 When it came time for college, I knew I wouldn’t be staying close to home.
 My whole life, I’ve been drawn to traveling and exploring new places.
 The University of Chicago was basically heaven for someone who loves reading and talking about nerdy things.
 And it didn’t hurt that my favorite library on campus, Harper Library, could pass for Hogwarts.

 These days, I write from my home in Cincinnati, Ohio, where I live with my husband (an astrophysicist) and our cat Lilly (not an astrophysicist, though wouldn’t that be amazing).
-In my spare time, I love running, rooting for the University of Cincinnati Bearcats, and playing trivia.
+In my spare time, I love running, gardening, and rooting for the University of Cincinnati Bearcats and the Cincinnati Reds.

 - Growing up, some of my favorite authors were Phyllis Reynolds Naylor, Beverly Cleary, Lois Lowry, and Judy Blume.